 Ways to Travel Responsibly and Safely in Montana

 - Wear a face covering/mask.
-As of July 15th, Governor Steve Bullock issued a directive that requires face coverings in businesses, government offices and other indoor spaces for anyone over the age of 5.
-A few other things to know: face coverings are required at organized outdoor activities of 50 or more people when social distancing is not possible.
-Face coverings are not required when you are eating or drinking at businesses that sell food or drinks but should be worn when entering, ordering and in public areas such as restrooms.
+Montana currently has a directive that requires face coverings in businesses, government offices and other indoor spaces for individuals over 5 years old.
+Please be sure to bring face masks with you, follow the signage and mask up for Montana.
+In addition, face coverings are required outdoors when social distancing is not possible.
+While they are not required when eating or drinking at businesses that sell food and drinks, they should be worn when entering these businesses, ordering and in public areas like restrooms.

 - Be kind.
 Local Montana businesses are working hard to stay open, while maintaining clean, safe and healthy places for you to stay, shop, dine and visit.
 You’ll also notice that many have signs and posters with guidelines, like wearing a mask, washing your hands and/or using hand sanitizer.
 Please follow posted guidelines and be respectful of the efforts they are taking to keep you and their employees safe, and remember that they’re doing the best they can.
 Kalispell’s lodging properties have cleaning policies in place to ensure that you feel comfortable staying in their rooms, cabins and accommodations.
 For more information, inquire with individual properties.

 - Wash up and stay home if you’re sick.
 While you’ve heard this thousands of times, if you or anyone in your traveling party does not feel well (or if you have been exposed to COVID-19 within the last two weeks), please don’t come to Montana and Kalispell.
 Instead, stay home and plan a visit for when you’re feeling well.
 Stay healthy by washing your hands often with soap and water and using hand sanitizer (plan to have travel-size bottles with you for easy use).
 If you are in Kalispell and feel ill, call Kalispell Regional Healthcare 24-hour phone line 406-890-7272.